Conway Classic

 $15 additional per IE slot not covered

 Note: You will be charged for any drops made at registration.
-The latest you may make drops without a charge is 5pm on January 2nd.
+The latest you may make drops without a charge is 5pm on January 4th.
 There will be absolutely no adds made at registration.
 This is a nightmare for the tabroom so we ask that you make all your final adds before that time.
-Just to clarify: Drops made before January 2nd at 5pm will not be charged.
-Drops made after January 2nd at 5pm WILL be charged.
+Just to clarify: Drops made before January 4th at 5pm will not be charged.
+Drops made after January 4th at 5pm WILL be charged.
+THERE WILL BE NO ADDS AFTER JANUARY 4TH AT 5PM

-Tab Room Director and CX Debate Tab: Glen Frappier (Gonzaga University)
+Tournament and Tab Room Director: Glen Frappier (Gonzaga University)

-Individual Events and Student Congress: Kara Smith (Lake City HS) and Mike Stovern (Mead HS)
+Individual Events: Kara Smith (Lake City HS) and Mike Stovern (Mead HS)

-Ballot Table and Judges: Grace Saez, Nick Bormann and Melissa Hanna (Gonzaga University)
+Ballot Table and Judges: Grace Saez (Gonzaga University)

 Each judge you bring covers two cross-examination teams or four Lincoln Douglas entries, and six individual event slots.
 Gonzaga is not in session during our tournament and thus we have a very limited judging pool to hire from, so we strongly encourage (beg) you to bring qualified judges.
 We’d rather have the judge than your money.